RandyGaul/cute_headers/README.md

 > - *Why do many of these libraries use zlib license, instead of public domain?*

 I am a younger engineer early in my career.
 The zlib license is a nice way to get my name out there a little more.
 It is very permissive.
 Basically nobody can claim they wrote the original code, or say I wrote modified versions.
 The difference between zlib and public domain is very minimal.
 If anyone needs a public domain version I would be happy to create a copy with a public domain license -- just contact me and ask.

+> - *Why are only a few libraries public domain?*

+The public domain libraries in this repository contain code I myself didn't write, and isntead extracted from other open source libraries.
+Usually the inside of each header will document where the code came from.